+855 (0) 86 665 567

 TOP 5 REASONS TO TRAVEL TO KEY CITIES

-Siem Reap / Angkor, former holy Capital City of the Khmer Empire
+Siem Reap / Angkor, the former holy Capital City of the Khmer Empire

 2- For the Great Tonlé Sap Lake, the largest and richest fresh water-fish lake in the world

-4- For the great opportunities to discover local life style in the countryside that dates back to bygone centuries and rich handicraft (Khmer silk, stone and wooden sculptures and lacquered artefacts) at the Old and Night markets
+4- For the great opportunities to discover the local lifestyle in the countryside that dates back to bygone centuries and rich handicrafts (Khmer silk, stone and wooden sculptures, and lacquered artifacts) at the Old and Night markets

 Phnom Penh Capital city

-1- For the remaining colonial architecture (that can be discovered on the eco-friendly mean of transportation Cyclo) and unique-in-South-East Asia riverfront promenade that stretches for over 6kilometers
+1- For the remaining colonial architecture (that can be discovered on the eco-friendly means of transportation Cyclo) and unique-in-South-East Asia riverfront promenade that stretches for over 6kilometers

-2- For the fairy-tale-like Royal Palace in Phnom Penh with the more than five thousand pieces of one-kg each made of pure silver tiled floor at the Silver Pagoda (also known as Preah Keo Morakot)
+2- For the fairy-tale-like Royal Palace in Phnom Penh with more than five thousand pieces of one kg each made of pure silver tiled floor at the Silver Pagoda (also known as Preah Keo Morakot)

 3- For the great restaurants serving Khmer and International cuisines from all around the world